rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 [Outline on the scientific method](scientific-method.html) discusses the epistemological foundations and limitations of science.

-This could have been called the outline on "Metaphysics".
+This could have been called the outline of "Metaphysics".

 <!-- PAGETOC -->